PeterHorniak/merry-vizzy/README.md

 I set targets within the visuals for each.
 Whenever I load in new data, I check if I'm meeting my targets.

+### MyEntertainment_20170403.pbix
+This report visualises my readings up to April 2017.
+I look at overall trends, where the books are set, and when they are published.

 ### Things to try out
 - Using a JSON theme file
 - Using the buttons feature